House dust mite allergy explained

-Humans get exposed the most to HDMs allergens and other indoor allergens.
-In response to the allergen humans can become sensitized.
-As a result of activities like dusting, bed making, vacuuming or any other activities HDM faeces and other small allergen carrying particles become temporarily airborne.
+Humans get exposed to house dust mites allergens and other indoor allergens on a daily basis.
+The dust mite itself isn’t harmful to humans and animals, but the real trouble makers are the proteins in their excrement’s.
+These proteins are highly allergenic and in response to these allergens humans can become sensitized.
+As a result of activities like dusting, bed making, vacuuming or any other activities HDM excitements (with a size of 10-40 µm) and other small allergen carrying particles become temporarily airborne.
 Free-floating allergens can be inhaled by humans.
+This happens mainly at night.
 Humans who are atopic can react on this exposure.
-Atopic human will make IgE antibodies, which bind to the active immune cells which will stimulate mediators, such as histamine, which causes a local inflammation.
+Atopic human will make IgE antibodies, which bind to the active immune cells which will stimulate mediators, such as histamine, this can cause a local inflammation.
 Allergic responses can result in eczema, conjunctivitis, asthma symptoms and rhinitis (Colloff, 2009).

 The life-cycle of house dust mites

-HDMs are poikilothermic and cannot regulate their own body temperature.
-Therefore their duration of life may vary, depending on the temperature of their habitat.
-The life cycle of HDMs comprise of different stages: egg, 6-legged larva, two phases of 8-legged nymphs, and the final stage is an adult individual.
-The development from egg to adult, at an optimal laboratory condition, takes 3-4 weeks.
-Adult HDMs live for approximately 4-6 weeks, depending on the temperature and humidity of the habitat.
-Female HDMs can produce 40-80 eggs in their life time (Colloff, 2009).
+House dust mites are poikilothermic and cannot regulate their own body temperature.
+Therefore their duration of life may vary, depending on the temperature and humidity of their habitat.
+The life cycle of HDM’s comprise of different stages: egg, 6-legged larva, two phases of 8-legged nymphs, and the final stage is an adult individual.
+The development from egg to adult, in an optimal laboratory condition, takes 3-4 weeks.
+The males have a life span of of approx. 70 days.
+The females live longer, around 100 days.
+Furthermore the life time depends on the temperature and humidity of their habitat.
+The female house dust mites make sure that the population will grow, every 3 weeks they produce a new generation of hungry house dust mites.
+In addition female House dust mites can produce 80 eggs during their life cycle (Colloff, 2009).
+In their lifetime they produce a large amount of droppings (excrements), the weight of the excrements is around 200 times their own body weight.

-HDM populations fluctuate throughout the season.
-In general, the size of the HDM populations within the north of Europe are the largest at the end of the summer and autumn.
-HDM population size declines in the winter.
-In autumn, a larger population correlates with increased production of allergens and therefore increased frequency of disease symptoms.
-In humid climates, HDM populations are larger in comparison with dry climates (Colloff, 2009).
+The populations fluctuate throughout the season.
+In general, the size of the populations within the north of Europe are the largest at the end of the summer and autumn.
+The house dust mite population size declines in the winter.
+However in autumn, a larger population correlates with increased production of allergens and therefore symptoms of diseases frequently increase in this period.
+In humid climates the populations are larger in comparison with dry climates (Colloff, 2009).

 Why do house dust mites produce allergens?